2019 IPEG Abstract Submission Information:

 IPEG Policy on Employees of Commercial Interests

 The ACCME states that an employee of a commercial interest may not serve as a planner or speaker for an accredited CME activity when the topic to be discussed is relevant to the products or services of the company.
 Therefore, IPEG’s CME Committee declares that no employees of a commercial interest may present in IPEG CME accredited activities when the topic is relevant.
-This policy is applicable to invited faculty, abstract presenters, video presenters and snapshot presenters.
+This policy is applicable to invited faculty, abstract presenters, video presenters and quickshot presenters.
 Faculty/speakers who serve on a commercial interest’s Board and who receive a salary will be considered an employee.

 The IPEG CME Committee will determine if the topic to be discussed is relevant to the products or services of the company.
 Exceptions to the “no employee” policy may be granted by the IPEG CME Committee as long as the exception is in compliance with the ACCME’s policy.